 According to the WHO European Health Report, 2015, Universal Healthcare Program was recognized as a successful reform.

-According to the World Bank, WHO, USAID survey, an absolute majority of the Universal health Care Program beneficiaries (96.4%) are satisfied or very satisfied with in-patient and/or emergency out-patient services of the UHC program and 80.3% of the surveyed beneficiaries are satisfied with the planned outpatient services.
+According to the joint survey of the World Bank, WHO, USAID, an absolute majority of the Universal health Care Program beneficiaries (96.4%) are satisfied or very satisfied with in-patient and/or emergency out-patient services of the UHC program and 80.3% of the surveyed beneficiaries are satisfied with the planned outpatient services.

-According to the World Bank, WHO, USAID survey the main achievements of the Universal Healthcare Program are: increased accessability to the medical services; increased utilization of the medical services; reduced financial barriers and increased coverage.
+According to the joint survey of World Bank, WHO, USAID the main achievements of the Universal Healthcare Program are: increased accessability to the medical services; increased utilization of the medical services; reduced financial barriers and increased coverage.

-Since 2013 utilization of health care services has been increased. in 2016, the number of outpatient visits per capita was 4.0 (in 2012 - 2.3), while the hospitalization rate per 100 population increased from to 8.0 (2012) to 13.3 (2016).
+Since 2013 utilization of health care services has been increased. in 2017, the number of outpatient visits per capita was 3.6 (in 2012 - 2.3), while the hospitalization rate per 100 population increased from to 8.0 (2012) to 14.2 (2017).

-Universal Health Care Program covers – planned ambulatory care, emergency outpatient-inpatient care, elective surgery, cardio surgery, chemo-radio-hormone therapy, Delivery and C-section, infectious diseases
+Universal Health Care Program covers – planned ambulatory care, emergency outpatient and inpatient care, elective surgery, cardio surgery, chemo-radio-hormone therapy, delivery and C-section, infectious diseases

 UHC program beneficiaries are: persons holding identity card of Georgia, neutral identity card, neutral travel document, also persons without citizenship having stateless status in Georgia, asylum seekers in Georgia, refugees and persons with humanitarian status.

-In order to ensure health service quality, from March 1, 2017 has been started selective contracting of service providers for deliveries and ceasearian sections as well as neonatal intensive care; from July – 2nd and 3rd level intensive treatment/care providers and from January 2018 – selection of emergency in-patient care and antenatal services service providers has been started.
+In order to ensure health service quality, from March 1, 2017 has been started selective contracting of service providers for perinatal care; from July – 2nd and 3rd level intensive treatment/care providers and from January 2018 – selection of emergency in-patient care and antenatal services service providers has been started.

 In May 2017 has been started the further stage of the reform - elaboration of new criteria for differentiation of beneficiaries (according to beneficiaries' revenue) has been implemented for provision of more needs oriented services and development of "social equity" approach.